Laptop Overheating? A Few Simple Tips to Save Your System

 4 – Ambient Temperature Too Hot

-Last but not least, a PC or should ideally be able to handle the ambient temperature of the room you’re in, but if it’s particularly hot or your position close to a heating source, this may not be the case.
+Last but not least, a PC or laptop should ideally be able to handle the ambient temperature of the room you’re in, but if it’s particularly hot or your position close to a heating source, this may not be the case.
 If you suspect that this could be the issue, consider investing in a laptop cooling tray with additional in-built fans, or in the case of PC an upgrade of the system’s existing fans.
 Alternatively, you could just take your computer to a cooler room of the home!

 For more information in simple DIY PC repairs and how to keep your laptop in top working order, give our team a call today.